|

 PURE petroleum does not have ANY of the following:

-But not if you have 2005 model with the latest technology.
+But not if you have 2005 or newer model with the latest technology.

 Almost ALL the above Motor Oil additives are essential for reliable engine operation if Petroleum Motor Oil of typical quality is utilized.